marlonsalinas/spooky-flix/README.md

 # spooky-flix
-Web app that suggests a random horror movie to the user
+A web app that suggests a random horror movie to the user

-**Technologies used

-HTML, CSS, Javascript, jQuery
+Technologies used: HTML, CSS, Javascript, jQuery

-**Images of app
+Images of app

-**Getting started
+Getting started

-**Future enhancements
+Future enhancements